Franklin, TN Arts and Culture Overview

 Offerings range from painting and sculpture to medieval jousters and Broadway musicals

 The show must go on in Williamson County, where top-notch stage performances and celebrated art galleries are easy to find.

-Residents of Williamson County can enjoy several theaters including Pull-Tight Players, whose troupe has staged dramas, musicals, comedies and original plays since 1968.
-Located on Second Avenue in Franklin, the company produces 6 to 7 shows a season.
+Williamson County residents can enjoy several theaters including Pull-Tight Players, whose troupe has staged dramas, musicals, comedies and original plays since 1968.
+Located on Second Avenue in Franklin, the company produces six to seven shows a season.

 Local theater also thrives at Boiler Room Theatre, a 120-seat venue that celebrated its 14th season in 2015 and is located in The Factory at Franklin.
 Also based at The Factory is Studio Tenn, an acting ensemble whose 2014-2015 season included performances of Fiddler on the Roof, Steel Magnolias and The Wizard of Oz.

 Williamson County also houses the Towne Centre Players, who perform at Towne Centre Theatre in Brentwood.
 Besides plays, the troupe hosts one-week acting camps throughout June and July for children ages 12-18.

 For history and theater buffs, the Tennessee Renaissance Festival occurs in Triune every weekend in May with more than 60 artisans showcasing everything from swords, jewels, clothes and music depicted from 16th-century England.

 Williamson County’s art galleries house works by local artists and nationally celebrated names who specialize in a variety of media.
 At Leiper's Creek Gallery, exhibits often change for fresh perspectives and provide a temporary home for works and workshops of talented artists.
 Historic Clouston Hall houses Gallery 202, which portrays original paintings, art glass, sculpture, artisan jewelry, pottery, woodwork, metal and photography from more than 45 artists.